Drug DUI Lawyer

-You can also be charged with DUID if a prescription or over-the-counter medication impairs your ability to drive safely.
-Virginia does not set a threshold amount for these drugs, so you can be charged with any amount in your blood.
+You can also be charged with Alexandria, VA DUID if a prescription or over-the-counter medication impairs your ability to drive safely.
+Alexandria, VA does not set a threshold amount for these drugs, so you can be charged with any amount in your blood.
 If you do not have a valid prescription, you may face additional criminal charges.

-A first offense is a Class 1 Misdemeanor with up to one year in jail and fines up to $2,500.
+- A first offense is a Class 1 misdemeanor punishable by up to one year in jail and/or up to $2,500 fines.

-A second offense within 10 years is also a Class 1 Misdemeanor with up to one year in jail and fines up to $2,500, but this charge has a mandatory minimum fine of $500.
+- A second offense within 10 years is also a Class 1 misdemeanor punishable by up to one year in jail and up to $2,500 fines, but this charge carries a mandatory minimum fine of $500.

-A third offense within 10 years in a Class 6 Felony with up to five years in prison and fines up to $2,500.
+- A third offense within 10 years in a Class 6 felony punishable by up to five years in prison and up to $2,500 fines.

-A fourth or subsequent offense within 10 years is also a Class 6 Felony with up to five years in prison and fines up to $2,500, but includes a mandatory minimum of one year incarceration and $1,000 fine.
+- A fourth or subsequent offense within 10 years is also a Class 6 felony punishable by up to five years in prison and up to $2,500 fines but includes a mandatory minimum of one-year incarceration and a $1,000 fine.

-If you have been charged with DUID in Virginia or Washington, D.C., contact an experienced defense attorney at S.L.
+If you have been charged with DUID in Alexandria, VA or Washington, D.C., contact a trusted defense lawyer at S.L.
 England, PLLC.
-We can challenge the basis for the traffic stop, the chain of custody for your blood sample, or the test results.
-Our attorneys will build an aggressive defense for you.
-Call us today at (202) 489-0720 or contact us online.
+We can challenge the basis for the traffic stop, the chain of custody for your blood sample, and the test results on your behalf.
+Once we gather every trace of evidence, our lawyer will build an aggressive defense for you.